MC MARY KOM, 48Kg

 Place of Birth: Hisar, Haryana

-Ten years younger to Mary, Pinky has learnt a lot from Mary Kom’s style and in the process, evolved herself into one an established women boxer in the country.
+Ten years younger to Mary, Pinky has learnt a lot from her idol following her style and, in the process, evolved into an established women boxer in the country.

 2018: India Open Boxing Championships, New Delhi: Gold